 If you’re a US citizen living abroad and haven’t filed a tax return for years, you may qualify for an IRS amnesty program called the Streamlined Procedure that lets you catch up penalty free.²⁰

-This program is available for both US individual taxpayers residing outside and inside the country.
-And in order to benefit from it, the IRS states that taxpayers need to certify that their "failure to report foreign financial assets and pay all tax due in respect of those assets did not result from willful conduct on their part".²¹
+This program is available for both US individual taxpayers residing outside and inside the country, whose finances abroad have not been properly reported.
+In order to benefit from the program, the IRS states that taxpayers need to certify that their "failure to report foreign financial assets and pay all tax due in respect of those assets did not result from willful conduct on their part".²¹

 - IRS - Publication 54 (2021), Tax Guide for US Citizens and Resident Aliens Abroad